indigo-shift-foundation/indigoshift/annie/README.md

 manual for an arbitrary development libraries and environments that we use.

 ### Ease of Implementation
+Often, the barrier to quality education is a lack of resources.
+Our goal is to make the curricula as easy to realize as we can, both in terms of the ease of teaching them and the affordability of implementing them.

 ### An Open Platform
 We understand that different situations call for different approaches.
 We aim to keep the curricula flexible, both in terms